 Deciding the Destiny of Your Project

-Choosing the right tech itself depends on the project requirements and skills of a team that will develop it, even if money is not a challenge.
+So, how to choose a technology stack?
+As we’ve found out, it depends on the requirements and skills of the team that will develop it, even if money is not a challenge.
 This decision can make or break a project.
 You should research similar types of products to what you intend to develop to see how they were built.

-You can further consult your business analysts, project managers, and developers to decide which frameworks and tools work best for the intended project.
+You can further consult your BAs, PMs, and developers to decide which frameworks and tools work best for the intended project.
 You might want to hire new developers or train the old ones if your team is found-wanting.